Home

 HALLOWED HALLS – PROTESTANT COLLEGES IN OLD CHINA, generously illustrated with both new and old photos and site plans, covers China's thirteen top universities, all founded by Protestant missionaries over the past 100 years.

-FRENCHTOWN SHANGHAI – WESTERN ARCHITECTURE IN SHANGHAI’S OLD FRENCH CONCESSION, with old and new photos, is the most comprehensive of our books, covering the best buildings – plus a look into the lifestyle of the residents – of Shanghai’s most
+FRENCHTOWN SHANGHAI – WESTERN ARCHITECTURE IN SHANGHAI’S OLD FRENCH CONCESSION, with old and new photos, is the most comprehensive of our books, covering the best buildings – plus a look into the lifestyle of the residents – of the most cosmopolitan of Shanghai’s

 STRANGERS ALWAYS - A JEWISH FAMILY IN WARTIME SHANGHAI, by Rena Krasno.
 This is the story of the young daughter of stateless Russian Jews, growing up in a tumultuous city in the 1930-1940s.
 The Jewish Times called it: "An engrossing eyewitness account...from her diary presents a unique description of daily life of the Jewish Community, especially in the time of the Japanese occupation of Shanghai."